Work with a Professional Contractor for Duct Improvement Projects

 - Ensure there is no backdrafting of gas or oil-burning appliances, and conduct a combustion safety test after ducts are sealed.

-View our Duct Sealing brochure (2.73MB) to learn more.
+View our Duct Sealing Fact Sheet (PDF, 787 KB) to learn more.